Aqu1nt/ng-next/README.md

 ```

 #### `@View`
-Sets the template / templateUrl property of an `@Component` or `@State`, if the string contains a "<" its
+Sets the template / templateUrl property of an `@Component` or `@State`, if the string contains a "<" it will be
-used as template, otherwise its propbably an URL
+treated as the HTML template, otherwise it will be considered as the path to the HTML template.

 ```javascript
 import {View, State, Component}